200 OK is the New 500: The Death of Deterministic Observability

 When “200 OK” becomes a threat vector.

-The Verdict: The Evolution of SRE
+Architect’s Verdict: The Evolution of SRE

 Site Reliability Engineers aren’t going away.
 They’re leveling up.
+The semantic outage is the defining failure mode of the AI era.

 Meet the Semantic Reliability Engineer (SRO).
 SREs keep things running.
 SROs make sure things are right.
 Their job isn’t just about fixing hardware anymore—it’s about untangling reasoning chains, prompt mix-ups, and model drift.